aws-amplify/docs/cli/init.md

 --yes
 ```

 ### The `amplify push/publish` parameters
-The `amplify push` command takes the following parameters, because `amplify publish` internally executes `amplify push` first, it also takes the same parameters for the `push` part.
+The `amplify publish` command internally executes `amplify push` so it takes the same parameters as push command.
+The `amplify push` command takes the following parameters
 - `--codegen`
 - `--yes`